Tachyons with any Spin: Introduction

 \section{Introduction}

 Traditionally, the Group Theoretical approach to a quantum theory of elementary particles leads to the conclusion that tachyons (faster than light particles) can exist only with spin zero.
 That mathematical approach involves finding the appropriate Little Group, involving three members of the Lie algebra for the Lorentz group.
-For ordinary (slower than light) particles this Little group is identified with O(3); but for tachyons it is O(2,1) and this does not allow unitary representations, except for the one-dimensional case.
+For ordinary (slower than light) particles this Little group is identified with O(3); but for tachyons it is O(2,1) and this does not allow \emph{finite dimensional} unitary representations, except for the one-dimensional case.

 In earlier work \cite{CS1} I showed how to overcome that problem by the introduction of a particular indefinite metric in the space of one-particle states - for the case of spin 1/2.
-Here I will show how to generalize that for any spin.
+That is reviewed in Section 2.
+Some people worry that introducing an indefinite metric can lead to states with zero norm.
+To avoid such problems we can assert a selection rule that says the physical states are eigenstates of the helicity.
+Constructing a full theory of tachyons with interactions is a future task and here we are just studying free particles.
+Nevertheless, this comment serves to elevate the idea that neutrinos are the most likely candidates to be tachyons.

+In Section 3 I will show how to generalize that earlier result for any spin; and then, in Section 5, examining the special case of $j=5/2$, we are led to some delightful algebraic discoveries that connect to the famous SU(3) group.
+Section 6 turns to the development of a Dirac-like equation for tachyons of any spin; and we are finally led to a successful formulation that has multiple mass states.
+In an Appendix it is shown that the primary model gives a mass spectrum (in the case of j = 5/2) that roughly mimics the known data on masses of the three neutrinos; the model can be tweaked to fit that experimental data precisely.

 My conventions are that the Minkowski metric has $\eta_{00} = +1$ and the velocity of light is c=1.